DDQXZcp/Pass_Robot/README.md

 #endif
 ~~~

-Use #ifdef and #endif to pack up the things
+Use #ifdef and #endif to pack up:

+1. autoMode changing to true

+2. motorUpdateTicker.attach(&motorUpdate, UPDATE_RATE);

+3. motorUpdateTicker.detach();

+Use #define pass_robot to hide autoMode